hansenmakangiras/esppt-pbb/README.md

 ## License

-This boilerplate, much like the Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The contents of this repository is released under the [MIT license](https://opensource.org/licenses/MIT).